ben182/laravel-ab/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/ben182/laravel-ab.svg?style=flat-square)](https://scrutinizer-ci.com/g/ben182/laravel-ab)
 [![Code Coverage](https://scrutinizer-ci.com/g/ben182/laravel-ab/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/ben182/laravel-ab/?branch=master)

-This package helps you to figure out which content works on your site and which doesn't.
+This package helps you to find out which content works on your site and which doesn't.

 It allows you to create experiments and goals.
-The visitor will recive randomly the next experiment and you can customize your site to that experiment.
-The view and the goal conversion will be tracked, and you can view the results in a report.
+The visitor will receive randomly the next experiment and you can customize your site to that experiment.
+The view and the goal conversion will be tracked and you can view the results in a report.

 ## Installation